 Without taking a stance, the Food and Drug Administration (FDA) seems to indicate that it prefers “natural” products be those that do not contain added color, artificial flavoring or synthetic substances.

 As mentioned above, the EPA has its own stance on the ‘Natural’ label (or any other designation, such as ‘All-Natural’ or ‘Naturally’).
 It does not allow the term to be used on the products it regulates, including pesticides, herbicides and fungicides.
 Like other government agencies, the EPA says the term ‘Natural’ cannot be properly defined, and they don’t want the term to confuse consumers, who could assume such products are safe for use in gardening.

 So with all that in mind, you should understand the “natural” label has no official meaning, and it’s essentially a “buyer beware” situation in regard to the term, especially for foodstuffs.
 Many food manufacturers can label their products as they see fit, which may or may not match a consumer’s view of “natural.”
 Manufacturers of EPA-regulated pesticides, however, aren’t allowed to use the term at all.

 Are You Ready for Organic Gardening?

 If you would like to learn more about the organic gardening community, join Safer® Brand on Facebook for an ongoing exchange of ideas about the organic lifestyle.
-You can also subscribe to our E-Newsletter for more gardening articles and great deals on our products.
+You can also subscribe to our E-Newsletter for more gardening articles and links to the products you need.